-At the top, on the toolbar, you can find the Layers option.
+At the top, on the toolbar, you can find the Layers option in Procreate.
 Its icon is that of two overlapping squares.
 Press the Toolbar button, to find the entire layers panel for the canvas.
-In this Layers panel, you can find all options to add, delete, select, group and move all the layers you have created.
+In this Layers panel, you can find all options to add, delete, select, group and move all the layers in Procreate you have created.

 2. Select the layer in Procreate you want

 On the Layers panel, you will find the list of layers you have created.
 You should select your desired layer simply by tapping on it.

 3. For selecting multiple layers in Procreate swipe right